CiscoSecurity/sxo-05-security-workflows/docs/account-keys/default.md

 ---

 ## AMP_Credentials
-This account key is used to make requests to AMP for Endpoints.
-Note that while this account key is created by default, you will still need to provide a client ID and secret for the AMP API.
+This account key is used to make requests to Cisco Secure Endpoint (formerly AMP for Endpoints).
+Note that while this account key is created by default, you will still need to provide a client ID and secret.

 * **Type:** HTTP Basic Authentication
 * **Username:** `To be configured by customer`